unipartdigital/udes-open/addons/udes_load_testing/tests/README.md

 ```

 ### Config

 To change the steps or repeats you can change add a udes_load_test section to your rc file.
-You can specify default and repeats which will be used a defaults for all tests.
+You can specify default values for the parameterized tests and the default number of repeats.
-It is also possible to define the values to be used by invidual classes by specifing the class's name (case insenitive).
+It is also possible to define the parameterize values to be used for individual classes.
+This is done by specifing the class's name (case insenitive).
-The number pieces of background data can also be set in the same way, this will only be used by Children of BackgroundDataRunner.
+The number of pieces of background data can also be set in the same way, this will only be used by the children of BackgroundDataRunner.

 ``` plain text
 [udes_load_test]